SirPaws/PTSD/README.md

 # PSTD

-this is my own 'standard library' of stuff that i find usefull. its a **WORK IN PROGRESS**
+this is my own 'standard library' of stuff that i find useful. its a **WORK IN PROGRESS**

 ## Build instructions